 Identification for Program Improvement

 Prior to 2006, identifying schools for PI differed according to the type of Title I program the school was operating: targeted assistance (TAS) or schoolwide program (SWP).
 Beginning with the 2006 AYP, the U. S. Department of Education (ED) approved California's request to eliminate the distinction between TAS and SWP schools in PI "identification."
 All schools are identified for PI using the same Title I funding criteria.
 Identifying Title I schools for PI is different from identifying Title I LEAs for PI.
+An LEA is a school district or county office of education.
 In March 2004, the State Board of Education approved criteria for identifying Title I LEAs for PI.
 Title I LEAs were first identified for PI in 2004–05.